 Shawn Cooke, pleaded 'not guilty' to charges of 1st Degree Murder and 2nd Degree Murder in Pierce County on Friday.

 He was transported from Louisiana and booked into the Pierce County Jail on Thursday.

 Cooke is accused of shooting and killing 17-year-old Cameron Wilson on May 13th.

 He was arrested in a suburb of New Orleans in October.

-Metairie, La -- The U.S. Marshals Service Task Force New Orleans working in conjunction with Fife Police and the U..S.
+FIFE, Wash. -- The family of a murdered Fife teenager is one step closer to getting justice.
+The U.S. Marshals Service Task Force New Orleans working in conjunction with Fife Police and the U..S.
 Marshals led Western District of Washington Violent Offender Task Force arrested accused murder suspect Shawn Cooke today.
 He was located at an apartment in Metairie, a suburb of New Orleans and taken into custody without incident.